ekopen/live_trading_engine/README.md

 The system is containerized using Docker and currently deployed on a DigitalOcean server.
 Dashboards (available on my website) are built using Grafana for real-time monitoring and visualization.

 ## Future Improvements
 - Implement Kubernetes for automatic resource scaling and orchestration.
+- Expand the portfolio tracking module.
 - Consolidate configuration into a single master config file, with modular JSON files defining various ML models and trading strategies.
 This wil help turn them on/off.
 - Add unit tests.
 - Add Grafana alerts for module health.